mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 With OLAP analysis, increased granularity doesn't just support better drill down facilities.
 It also enables more pivotting possibilities - as you can slice and dice more combinations of metrics against one another.

 So granularity is good.
 The good news is that SnowPlow data is very granular: at least one line of data per event.
 If we wanted (and it's perfectly legitimate to), we could feed SnowPlow data into our OLAP reporting tool without aggregating it at all.
 However, there is a cost associated with this level of granularity: it means that the data volumes are greater, and so it is likely that the reporting tool will work more slowly.
-This used to be a much more important consideration (when RAM wasn't so cheap, and before columnar databases like Infobright and SSD drives).
+This used to be a much more important consideration (when RAM wasn't so cheap, and before columnar databases like Infobright, in-memory databases and SSD drives).
 However, it is still a reasonable consideration today.

 One example of an approach to aggregating SnowPlow data: we could aggregate it at the level of the user, session and event.
 (Be it a particular page load, product add to basket etc.) In this case, if we had a user who had visited a particular page 3x in one session, we would only have one line of data representing those three page views.
 (As opposed to having three in our original SnowPlow events data set.)
 This would reduce our volume of data somewhat (likely by a factor of 0.1 - 0.25), but still give us a lot of reporting flexibility.
 (We'd be able to drill down to the user and action level.)
 We would not, however, be able to perform any path analysis.
 (I.e. look at the sequence of events in a particular user session.)
 In any case, this type of analysis isn't well supported by OLAP tools like Tableau.